Former Blue Jays reliever Paul Quantrill turns 53 today.

-He spent 6 seasons with the Jays and pitched in 386 games, 6th in team history for games for a pitcher (and no one will be passing him in the near future, unless we somehow bring back Aaron Loup).
+He spent six seasons with the Jays and pitched in 386 games, sixth in team history for games pitched (and no one will be passing him soon unless we somehow bring back Aaron Loup).
 His best season with the Jays was 1997 when he had a 1.94 ERA in 77 relief appearances.
-He had a rubber arm, pitching in 80 or more games in 5 different seasons and led the league in appearances in 4 straight seasons.
+He had a rubber arm, pitching in 80 or more games in 5 different seasons, and led the league in appearances in 4 straight seasons.

-Paul worked as setup man for Kelvim Escobar, Randy Myers and Billy Koch, but never got a shot at the closer’s job, he had 15 saves as a Jay.
+Paul worked as the setup man for Kelvim Escobar, Randy Myers, and Billy Koch but never got a shot at the closer’s job.
+He had 15 saves as a Jay.

-He had the most Canadian in injuries, back in 1999, when he missed the start of the season because of a broken leg suffered in a snowmobile accident.
+He had the most Canadian of injuries, back in 1999, when he missed the start of the season because of a broken leg suffered in a snowmobile accident.

-Paul pitched in the 2006 World Baseball classic for Canada and was one of the coaches for Canada in the 2009 WBC.
-He was inducted into the Canadian Baseball Hall of Fame in 2010.
+Born in London, Ontario, Paul pitched in the 2006 World Baseball Classic for Canada and was one of the coaches for Canada in the 2009 WBC.
+And he was inducted into the Canadian Baseball Hall of Fame in 2010.

 His son, Cal Quantrill, is also a major league pitcher.

 It’s also Ryan Tepera’s birthday.
 He turns 34 today.

 Ryan had five seasons with the Blue Jays.
 He’s pitched in 216 games with a 3.64 ERA.
 He has 10 career saves and 38 holds.

 He had two excellent seasons, 2017-2018, pitching in 141 games with a 3.60 ERA.